pavlosts/PenetrateMe/README.md

 |Port Scanner|
 |------------|

 Port scanner checks a target for open ports.
 Then it checks the Port Exploitation Database and updates the Map of the Attack.

+Port scanner sends each port found to find_port() which creates a file with more information about each open port.

 |--------------|
 |E-mail Crawler|